tus/tus-resumable-upload-protocol/protocol.md

 satisfy this requirement by leveraging the available authentication information to bind the `Upload-Tag` to a particular user, so that only that user can use it.

-##### Unauthenticated Uploads

-Servers and Clients that allow unauthenticated uploads with `Upload-Tag` MUST also implement the [Challenge](#challenge) extension.

-For unauthenticated uploads, Clients MUST send the `Upload-Secret` header alongside the `Upload-Tag` header with the `POST` request that creates the upload resource.

-Servers MUST return a `403 Forbidden` status for unauthenticated `POST` requests that contain an `Upload-Tag` header, but do not also include a valid `Upload-Secret` header.
+Servers MUST return a `403 Forbidden` status for unauthenticated requests that contain an `Upload-Tag` header.

 #### Headers